Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

-expressions](http://www.regular-expressions.info/recurse.html) for specifying patterns to match with, which are easier to write and are better to fit in a lexical analyzer than the [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar), as we will see later.
+expressions](http://www.regular-expressions.info/recurse.html) for specifying patterns to match with, which are easier to write and are better to fit in a lexical analyzer than the [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar), as we will see below.
 It extends its regular expression so that we can embed Haskell variables and arbitrary (in-line) Haskell functions in it.
-We can use embedded variables the same as ordinary Haskell variables or we can use them to interpolate another regular expression into a regular expression.
+We can use embedded variables the same as ordinary Haskell variables or we can use them to interpolate other regular expressions into a regular expression.
 With them, we can even interpolate a regular expression into itself to generate a recursive pattern.
-Moreover, we can embed a Haskell function into a regular expression to interpolate another regular expression dynamically, which is quite similar to `(??{ code })` in Perl.
+Moreover, we can embed a Haskell function into a regular expression to interpolate another regular expression dynamically, which is quite similar to `(??{code})` in Perl.

-We can use the embedded function as a [zero-width assertion](http://www.regular-expressions.info/lookaround.html) that determines the success or failure of its match on match time, based on the (sub-)string that has been partially matched up to the position of the zero-width assertion.
-Embedded functions are also used to convert the partially matched (sub-)string into another string, while matching a regular expression.
-Regular expressions in rtlex are specified as wrapped in [*quasi quotes*](https://wiki.haskell.org/Quasiquotation) and so compiled at the compilation time of the lexical analyzer itself.
+We can use the embedded function as a [zero-width assertion](http://www.regular-expressions.info/lookaround.html) that determines the success or failure of its match on match time, based on the (sub-)string that has been partially matched so far up to the position of the zero-width assertion.
+The embedded function is also used to convert the partially matched (sub-)string into another string, while matching the regular expression.
+Regular expressions in rtlex are specified as wrapped in [*quasi quotes*](https://wiki.haskell.org/Quasiquotation) and thus compiled at the compilation time of the lexical analyzer itself.
+That is, we don't need second compilation to compile it into a Haskell or C code, which is the usual process follwed by the legacy lexer.

 Actions that will run when their associated patterns are matched are ordinary Haskell monadic functions under any user-specified monad such as `IO`.
-They are given, as an argument, the input string matched by the associated patterns.
-As all actions share the same monad, they can communicate with each other through the monad; we can use, for example, simple mutable reference like [`IORef`](https://hackage.haskell.org/package/base-4.9.1.0/docs/Data-IORef.html), or a transformed monad like [`StateT u IO`](https://hackage.haskell.org/package/transformers-0.5.2.0/docs/Control-Monad-Trans-State-Lazy.html)
+They are given, as an argument, the input string matched by the associated patterns for looking it up.
+As all actions share the same monad, they can communicate with each other through the monad, and we can use, for example, simple mutable reference like [`IORef`](https://hackage.haskell.org/package/base-4.9.1.0/docs/Data-IORef.html), or a transformed monad like [`StateT u IO`](https://hackage.haskell.org/package/transformers-0.5.2.0/docs/Control-Monad-Trans-State-Lazy.html)